 As I sit here writing this, looking terrible with puffy, red-rimmed eyes, I’m reminded of the messages about resilience I’ve shared in my books.
 The words of cousin Burt in Canada come back to me.
 When asked how he was, he’d say, “I’m excellent, all together!”

 I used to wonder how he could be so good: a hardworking man of the sea, a gardener, a man who used his hands and his back his whole life.
-For him, life was not easy.
+For him, life was difficult.
 But it was good, or, as he would say, excellent.

 Perhaps this is the greatest gift of this series of deaths, a way that I can give this pain meaning to enrich life—that by being more fully present to myself, as well as to others, I can truly say I’m excellent, all together!